Feature Concatenation Multi-view Subspace Clustering: Related Work

-Among variant discriminative multi-view clustering methods, the essential difference is the style they use to explore the consensus information and the complementary information of multiple views.
-However, most of these existing multi-view clustering methods process different views separately, and that is an ineffective way to handle multiple views.
-It is natural to combine multiple views before clustering operation, and some related approaches have been proposed\cite{chaudhuri2009multi32},\cite{chao2016multi33},\cite{Zhang2006Linear34},\cite{Guo2014Multiple35}.
-Multi-view clustering via Canonical Correlation Analysis (CCA)\cite{chaudhuri2009multi32} gets the combination after projection; Methods proposed in\cite{chao2016multi33},\cite{Zhang2006Linear34},\cite{Guo2014Multiple35} use kernels to combine multiple views.
+{{Inspire by the success of deep learning \cite{lecun2015deep,Review1_5_Deep_Hierachical,Review2_2_unsupervised_dimension_reduction,Review2_1_Triplet_Loss_Place_Recognition}, some clustering methods based on deep learning are proposed \cite{DeepSC,DASC}.
+By introducing a self-expressive layer, Deep Subspace Clustering Networks can map data to a latent space non-linearly and learns the affinity matrix straightforward.
+Deep Canonical Correlation Analysis (DCCA) \cite{DCCA} and Deep Canonically Correlated Autoencoders (DCCAE) \cite{DCCAE} are two deep learning based methods which can be employed for multi-view clustering.}} Although good clustering results can be achieved, most existing multi-view clustering methods deal with different views separately, and that is an ineffective way since the relationships among multiple views are ignored.
+A natural way is to combine all views before clustering, and some related approaches have been proposed \cite{chaudhuri2009multi32,chao2016multi33,zhang2017latent15,zhang2006linear34,Guo2014Multiple35}.
 However, these methods may corrupt either the consensus information or the complementary information among views during combination to varying degrees.

-Since it is difficult to explore effective information among views based on the direct combination of multiple views, multi-view clustering results of applying single-view clustering to the joint view representation directly are uncompetitive\cite{zhang2015low16},\cite{cao2015diversity17},\cite{kumar2011co21},\cite{xia2014robust22},\cite{chao2017survey24}, and few works focus on this kind of combination styles.
-However, it is obvious that original information contained among multiple views can get maximum preservation by concatenating features of all views directly.
-It is notable that the proposed FCMSC is the first method that can get effective clustering results by utilizing the concatenated features of multiple views straightforward.
+Taking the joint view representation into consideration, multi-view clustering results achieved by employing a single-view clustering algorithm to the joint view representation directly are uncompetitive \cite{zhang2015low16,cao2015diversity17,kumar2011co21,xia2014robust22,chao2017survey24}, and few works focus on this kind of combination styles.
+However, it is obvious that original information contained among multiple views can get maximum preservation by concatenating features of all views straightforward.
+It is notable that the proposed FCMSC and gr-FCMSC can get promising and competitive clustering results by utilizing the concatenated features of multiple views straightforward.